 Tripadvisor and other aggregator sites know tons and tons of Internet users, which is pretty much everybody, is searching for these keywords.
 Thousands of landing pages must be created to reach as many of these users as possible.

-While 10x content is a hot topic in the SEO community right now, programmatic SEO bypasses the unbearably slow SEO process.
-Once again, it’s all about quantity, not quality; and guess what you need to create so many landing pages – a ton of keywords.
+While 10x content is a hot topic in the SEO community, programmatic SEO bypasses the slow SEO process.
+Once again, it’s all about quantity, not quality; guess what you need to create many landing pages – a ton of keywords.